There are numerous tax write-offs for self-employed professionals that individuals can claim to save thousands of dollars.

 - Although the general rule is to claim the total premium paid, this is limited by the income your business earns during the tax year.

 Self-employed health insurance deductions reduce your income tax but not your self-employment tax.
 You should report the amount on Part II, Line 17, of IRS Form 1040 (Schedule 1).

 7. Business Insurance

-Business insurance refers to any insurance policy that a self-employed professional would purchase to protect the business.
-This depends on factors like the business nature and location.
-The most common business insurance protects companies from casualty, liability, and professional negligence, and the costs are deductible
+Business insurance refers to any policy you purchase to protect your business.
+The most common business insurance protects companies from casualty, liability, and professional negligence, and the costs are deductible.

 - Property insurance, casualty insurance, and general liability insurance